craftingcity/The-Known-World/Prenotes July 1X 24.md

 Nail has clearly decorated this place with the intention of scaring off those who would be on the fence regarding facing him - including skullspikes, bloodspattered walls, and chalked messages of intimidation and warning.

 You are not on the fence.
 You are here to do a job.
+Killing Nail is what you are here to do.

 ### What does the World Know?